rcpacini/LabVIEW-VI-Hacker/builds/project/README.md

 ## Usage

-When a password protected VI is encountered, open the VI then select `Tools > VI-Hacker` to unlock and see the block diagram.
+When a password protected VI is encountered, open the VI then select `Tools > VI-Hacker...` to unlock and see the block diagram.

 The VI content is copied to a new VI so the original file remains unmodified.